Table of Contents

 It may also usher in the more widespread use of “proptech” that can monitor energy consumption.
 Building owners will need this data certified by an independent engineer to confirm they have met certain energy reduction targets.

-Electric vehicles are becoming more popular—and will become increasingly more so as states adopt “Zero Emission Vehicle” programs.
-In which there are 13 states that have already done so.
+Electric vehicles are becoming more popular.
+EVs will become more popular as states adopt “Zero Emission Vehicle” programs.
+There are 13 states that have already done so.

 The IRA extended and modified the Alternative Fuel Vehicle Refueling Property Credit.
 That is a 30% tax credit that can be applied to EV charging infrastructure.
 The tax credit is worth up to $100,000 per item pf property.